 CUR 611.
 CLASSROOM MANAGEMENT.
 A study of effective techniques for management and discipline in the classroom setting.
 Emphasis placed on current research and literature.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 3

-CUR/CEL 612.
+- CUR/CEL 612.
 DEVELOPMENT, ASSESSMENT AND EVALUATION.
 A study of assessment and evaluation theory based on developmental criteria from cognitive, social, language, motor, and affective domains.
-3

-CUR/CEL 649.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CUR/CEL 649.
 TEACH MISSISSIPPI INSTITUTE INTERNSHIP:DIMENSIONS OF LEARNING.
 Supervised internship.
 Emphases will include applying educational principles and theories to field experiences; understanding the link between theory and practice; and exploring current issues in education.
 Prerequisites: CUR 611, CEL/CUR 612; CSP 546; CEL/CSD 614.
-3

-CUR/CEL 650.
+3 - CUR/CEL 650.
 DIMENSIONS OF LEARNING/INTERNSHIP.
 Supervised Internship.
 Emphases will include applying educational principles and theories to field experiences, understanding the link between theory and practice, and exploring current issues in education.
 Prerequisites: CUR 611; CEL/CUR 612; CSP 546; CEL/CSD 614.
-3

-CUR 682.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CUR 682.
 TEACHING ART IN SECONDARY SCHOOLS.
 Issues related primarily to comprehensive curriculum design and assessment for the art teacher; also advocacy and professionalism.
-3

-CUR 692.
+3 - CUR 692.
 SPECIAL TOPICS IN EDUCATION.
 Special topics in Education.
-1-6

-CUR 701.
+1-6 - CUR 701.
 PHILOSOPHY OF EDUCATION.
 Various education philosophies and their application to modern practice.
-3

-CUR 703.
+3 - CUR 703.
 DYNAMIC LEADERSHIP FOR CURRICULUM AND ASSESSMENT.
 This course will include current research and theory of effective teaching and learning as they relate to curriculum and instruction in P-12 schools.
 Also included will be effective analysis of student assessment and other types of data as related to decision making for P-12 school leaders.
-3

-CUR 712.
+3 - CUR 712.
 ASSESSMENT AND DATA ANALYSIS.
 In-depth study of appropriate assessment procedures for measuring learning and interpretation of assessment results.
-3

-CUR 792.
+3 - CUR 792.
 SPECIAL TOPICS IN EDUCATION.
 Special topics in Education.
-1-6

-CUR 812.
+1-6 - CUR 812.
 COMPREHENSIVE ASSESSMENT AND DATA ANALYSIS.
 Advanced in-depth study of appropriate assessment procedures for measuring learning, interpretation of assessment results, and decision making based on data interpretation.
-3

-CUR 819.
+3 - CUR 819.
 CURRICULUM CONSTRUCTION AND COORDINATION.
 The development, analysis and evaluation of curriculum elements and processes with emphasis on the implications for individuals, the schools, and the community.
-3

-CUR 820.
+3 - CUR 820.
 PRACTICUM IN HIGHER EDUCATION.
 Practical field experiences involving personnel in community or senior colleges and business/industry.
-3

-CUR 832.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CUR 832.
 TAXONOMY, IMPLEMENTATION AND MEASUREMENT OF EDUCATIONAL OBJECTIVES.
 Skills essential for curriculum implementation, evaluation and revision.
-3

-CUR 833.
+3 - CUR 833.
 PRACTICUM IN CURRICULUM AND SUPERVISION.
 Field experiences in curriculum design and supervision.

-CUR 834.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3 - CUR 834.
 DOCTORAL SEMINAR.
 Professional seminar focusing on technology; professional ethics; presentation and publication; communication; and analysis of political and cultural environments.
-3

-CUR 853.
+3 - CUR 853.
 TEACHING IN HIGHER EDUCATION.
 Theory and practice relevant to the teaching of traditional and nontraditional college students.
 3

-Elementary Education
+ELEMENTARY EDUCATION